ChuaCheowHuan/bayesian_ML/README.md

 8) Training function for GMM

-9) Scatter plot of clusters (Plot at the bottom shows 8 clusters from a dataset of 100 points)
+9) Scatter plot of clusters (Plot at the bottom shows results of 8 clusters from a dataset of 100 points)

 ---
 Data: